One of the first major decisions that you will have to make about your t-shirt business is the t-shirt printing method.

 - Photorealistic images

 Generally speaking, most print on demand services only offer DTG printing.
 This is mostly because most print orders are small runs.
 In fact, DTG technology is what made POD blow up in the way that it has today.
 Printing small quantities of shirts quickly and cheaply was almost unthinkable a little more than a decade ago.

-Still, POD services like Bonfire and TeeSpring offer both DTG and screen printing, with the latter being reserved for bulk orders.
+Still, POD services like Bonfire and TeeSpring offer both DTG and screen printing, though there may be minimum orders.
 It is worth inquiring whether your preferred printer provides both options in case your print needs change down the line.

 Other Printing Options for your POD Business

 A great place to end this article is to briefly explore additional printing options besides DTG and screen printing.

 Cut and sew is a design process where different pieces of fabric are sewn together to create the garment.
 The garment may be made from scratch or customized to add pockets or to alter the sleeve design.

 Most rugby shirts are made with the cut and sew method.
 This option is perfect if you are looking for a unique design for your brand.